Panic-Manic/Panic-Manic/README.md

 - I might be multitasking, AFK/semi-AFK, or just not in the mood… try again another time,, ♡
 -----
 - Although I speak Russian and German alongside English, I usually only respond in English,,
-- ↳ Even if you talk to me in either of the other two languages,, ! !
+- ↳ even if you speak to me in either of the other two languages.,, ! !